bradbell/xrst/test_rst/auto_file_dev.rst

 tmp_dir/xrst_preamble.rst
 *************************
+The data in :ref:`xrst.toml@preamble` is placed in this file.
-This is a copy of the sphinx_dir/preamble.rst file.
-If target is pdf (html) the latex macros are (are not) removed.
+If target is html (pdf) the latex macros are (are not) included.

 .. meta::
    :keywords: tmp_dir/xrst_index.rst